Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/FAQ.md

 title: "Frequently asked questions"
 linkTitle: "Frequently asked questions"
 weight: 280
---- This topic focuses on questions related to maximizing transfer volume and adapting the configuration settings to meet specific needs.
+---This topic focuses on questions related to maximizing transfer volume and adapting the configuration settings to meet specific needs.

 ****Q: Can I use a MAXTRANS value that is greater than MAXTASK value multiplied by the TRANTASK value?****